Stamp Duty Calculator

 Stamp duty land tax - to give it its full name - is a lump-sum tax that anyone buying a property or land costing more than a set amount has to pay.
-The rate you'll pay the tax at varies based on the price of the property and the type, though we will focus on residential, rather than commercial, buildings.
+The rate you'll pay the tax at varies based on the price of the property and the type (though we'll focus on residential, rather than commercial, buildings).

 However, whereas with every other tax, you only pay higher rates on amounts above a threshold, here you pay it on the whole amount.

 This means that if you buy a property for £125,001 - £1 over the lowest threshold - then you'll pay the 1% rate on the full amount - a total of £1250.01 - rather than just on the £1 extra (ie pay £125,000 and stamp duty's NOTHING).

 Read more in Martins blog: The UK's worst tax: stamp duty.

 For details on exceptions, such as ‘Disadvantaged Areas Relief', see the Gov.UK website.

 What are the rate boundaries?

 As the price you pay for a new property increases, so do the rates of stamp duty.
 You pay a percentage of the cost, and the rate payable leaps up at a set of thresholds.

 |Up to £125,000||